ValdemarGr/mezel/README.md

 ### Metals configuration (optional)
 For larger projects, some operations can take longer than Metals (by default) will wait for a response before timing out.

-mezel is not supposed to deadlock or become stuck, if this ever occurs it is a bug.
+Mezel is not supposed to deadlock or become stuck, if this ever occurs it is a bug.

 I suggest turning off the reconnection feature of Metals and enabling debug logging:
 ```